Skip to main content

 • Zippopotam.us — receives ZIP codes through our server to resolve them to coordinates

-• OpenStreetMap — receives coordinates through our server for reverse geocoding; map tiles load directly from your browser to render the trajectory map
+• OpenStreetMap — receives coordinates through our server for reverse geocoding; map tiles load directly from your browser to render the visibility map

 • Supabase — hosts the database where encrypted email subscriptions are stored